ProtonMail/WebClients/packages/bundler/Readme.md

 - `--branch`: **Mandatory** ex: deploy-settings
 - `--api`: Typeof branch to deploy (dev/beta/build/etc.)
 - `--flow`: Type of flow (_Usefull only for WebClient_)
-- `--i18n`: To force the upgrade i18n task inside the app during any deploy (default only for prod/beta if not ci)
+- `--localize`: To force the upgrade i18n task inside the app during any deploy (default only for prod/beta if not ci and not with --no-i18n)
 - `--no-lint`: Ignore lint task on deploy
+- `--no-i18n`: Ignore i18n tasks on deploy
 - `--appMode`: Type of bundle for the app (ex: standalone is an option for protonmail-settings)
 - `--default-branch`: Default master, What's the default branch on your repository (usually master, usefull for the package-lock update)